 The Houston Zoo is the 2nd most visited zoo in the country, only surpassed by the San Diego Zoo!
 Obviously, Houston’s mild winters help with those record numbers, but it’s really an amazing zoo and offers a chance to see so many animals that aren’t offered elsewhere!
 Check out my tips for visiting the zoo!

-The Houston Zoo is open 7 days a week from 9am – 7pm, which I love, and their last entry is at 6pm.
-But you’ll need much more than an hour to see everything!
+The Houston Zoo is open 7 days a week, check their website for hours as they are open later during the Summer months!
 The 55 acre park is the home to over 6,000 animals, many you won’t see any where else in Texas, like the Red Panda and the Madagascan Foosa!

-Located in Hermann Park, the Houston Zoo is unique in that they don’t have their own dedicated parking lot.
-If you’re an early bird, you can sometimes snag FREE parking in the park, or park at one of the shuttle lots, open holidays and weekends.
-Parking is $6 at a lot, and the shuttle ride is FREE.
+Parking Located in Hermann Park, the Houston Zoo is unique in that they don’t have their own dedicated parking lot.
+If you’re an early bird, you can sometimes snag FREE parking in the park.
+Here’s a tip and avoid parking near the golf course, or you might have a broken window when you come back out!
+The shuttle lots, which are open holidays and some weekends is a paid lot, and the shuttle ride is FREE.

 My favorite way to visit the zoo is by the Metrorail!
 You’ll even save a couple of bucks off an adult admission ($1 off a child’s admission) when you show your ticket at the zoo admissions booth!
 It’s a short walk to the Medical Center entrance.

 Tickets must be reserved online in advance, there are no point of sale tickets available.